hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 <!-- Code generated from the comments of the vAppConfig struct in builder/vsphere/clone/step_clone.go; DO NOT EDIT MANUALLY -->

-- `properties` (map[string]string) - Set values for the available vApp Properties to supply configuration parameters to a virtual machine cloned from a template that came from an imported OVF or OVA file.
+- `properties` (map[string]string) - Specifies the values for the available vApp properties.
+These are used to supply configuration parameters to a virtual machine.
+This machine is cloned from a template that originated from an imported OVF or OVA file.

   -> **Note:** The only supported usage path for vApp properties is for existing user-configurable keys.
 These generally come from an existing template that was created from an imported OVF or OVA file.

-  You cannot set values for vApp properties on virtual machines created from scratch, virtual machines lacking a vApp configuration, or on property keys that do not exist.
+  You cannot set values for vApp properties on virtual machines created from scratch, on virtual machines that lack a vApp configuration, or on property keys that do not exist.

 <!-- End of code generated from the comments of the vAppConfig struct in builder/vsphere/clone/step_clone.go; -->